Center for Spiritual Life

-- Emphasize and advance the role of spirituality within the context of higher education and student/communal life at the College.
+- Supporting the role of religion and spirituality within the context of higher education and the Emerson community.

-- Advocate for the needs of underrepresented groups.
+- Advocating for the needs of underrepresented groups.